 Oberlin College is a four-year liberal arts college and conservatory of music with a reputation for leadership in campus sustainability.
 Oberlin’s Office of Environmental Sustainability takes a multidisciplinary approach to advancing sustainability for campus and community resilience.

 “Since the first greenhouse gas inventory in 2007, the college has halved on-campus emissions through the purchase of green electricity, installation of a 2.27 MW solar array, energy efficiency projects, and ending the use of coal for heating.”
 Oberlin is committed to being a carbon neutral campus by 2025.

-The Oberlin team worked closely with Ever-Green to solicit input from students, faculty, staff, and community partners, including the City of Oberlin, and local civic, business, and community groups.
+The Oberlin team works closely with Ever-Green to engage students, faculty, staff, and community partners, including the City of Oberlin, and local civic, business, and community groups.
 It was a priority of the project team to interact with a broad group of perspectives and to learn from the local experts who understand and have a significant stake in the outcomes of this effort.